mslinn/jekyll_draft/README.md

 The Jekyll documentation is scattered and incomplete regarding detecting draft pages and documents.
 This plugin provides standard ways for detecting draft pages and documents.

+You can display the Jekyll mode that was active when a page was generated with `{{jekyll.environment}}`.

 `Jekyll_draft` provides the following:

 * Jekyll block tags: `if_draft`, `if_page_draft`, `unless_draft`, and `unless_page_draft`.